 How large is the need?
 Pennsylvania has a $600,000 need for new trees – and a new Tree Army to help plant them.

-As Pennsylvanian Robert Morris said: The best time to plant a tree was 20 years ago.
+As the old saying goes: The best time to plant a tree was 20 years ago.
 The next best time is now!